GDRX Logo

 Sometimes, the treatment for High Blood Pressure can unintentionally impact your sexual performance.
 Not all blood pressure medications cause ED, but a few older ones might cause it.

-Here’s how different medications may affect erectile function:
+Here’s how different medications can affect erectile function:

-- Beta-blockers (BBs): Often linked to ED, especially older types.
-However, Nebivolol, a newer Beta-blocker, may have better results.
+• Beta-blockers (BBs): Often linked to ED, especially older types.
+However, Nebivolol, a newer Beta-blocker, can have better results.

-- Thiazide diuretics: Earlier studies suggested a link with ED, but newer evidence doesn’t support that.
+• Thiazide diuretics: Earlier studies suggested a link with ED, but newer evidence does not support that.

-- Angiotensin-Converting Enzyme inhibitors and Angiotensin II Receptor Blockers: These may positively affect erections and are generally better tolerated.
+• Angiotensin-Converting Enzyme inhibitors and Angiotensin II Receptor Blockers: These can positively affect erections and are generally better tolerated.

 Lifestyle choices that influence ED and High Blood Pressure